theappbusiness/android-proxy-toggle/README.md

 ## Setup

 No special setup required.
 Just clone the repository and it should build out of the box.
+At the moment of writing this, the project is being created using Android Studio 4.2 Canary 2.

 ## About the app